 Detective: Inspector Leo Lipinzki of Kimberley, South Africa, a figure created by George Griffith.
 The first Inspector Lipinzki story was published in 1893.

 Synopsis: We are now in the second and final season of The Rivals of Sherlock Holmes.
-In addition to his many “ancient” science fiction stories – reviewed previously here at Balladeer’s Blog – George Griffith also wrote the Inspector Lipinzki stories, which were later collected in the book Knaves of Diamonds in 1899.
+In addition to his many “ancient” science fiction stories – reviewed previously here at Balladeer’s Blog – George Griffith also wrote the eight Inspector Lipinzki stories, which were later collected in the book Knaves of Diamonds in 1899.

 For the first time in this series we have a story set outside Great Britain, which I found to be a welcome change of pace.
 Leo Lipinzki (Barry Keegan) works as a Detective Inspector for the Cape Police, but technically the already wealthy and powerful De Beers Diamond Corporation is who he really answers to.